November 1, 2021

 Comparing pre-tax and taxable wellness benefits

 Wellness benefits – from HSAs to gym reimbursements and everything in between – are an increasingly popular aspect of compensation packages.
-In order to compete effectively, HR and Finance Teams must understand how wellness benefits work from a compliance and implementation standpoint.
+In order to compete effectively, People Teams and Finance Teams must understand how wellness benefits work from a compliance and implementation standpoint.

 Generally speaking when it comes to wellness benefits, the more modern options with better user experiences tend to come with increased tax liabilities whereas the more stodgy and regulated options are tax advantaged.

 Below, we break down the basics and provide resources to learn more.